mightypirate1/DRL-Tetris/README.md

 to watch SIXten play.

 ## Customization:

 The entire repository uses a settings-dictionary (the default values of which are found in aux/settings.py).
 To customize the environment, the agent, or the training procedure, create dictionary with settings that you pass to the relevant objects on creation.
-For examples of how to create such a dictionary, see "thread_train.py", and for how to pass it to the environment constructor, see "threads/worker_thread.py".
+For examples of how to create such a dictionary, see the existing experiment-files in "experiments/".

-For minor customizations, you can just edit the settings-dictionary in thread_train.py.
+For minor customization, you can just edit the settings-dictionary in the corresponding experiment-file (e.g "experiments/sixten_base.py").
 To change the size of the field used, just find the game_field entry and put a new value there.
 Any option that is in aux/settings.py can be overridden this way.
+For major customization you might need to code.

+> This is a design-choice I am - with the benefit of experience and hindsight - not too impressed with.
+My attention is finite and directed elsewhere in the project for now, as this works ok for RL-dev.
+If you hate it, feel free to contribute! ;)

 #### Pieces:
 What pieces are being used is specified in the settngs-dictionary's field "pieces".
 It contains a list of any subset of {0,1,2,3,4,5,6}.
 [0,1,2,3,4,5,6] means the full set is used.
 The numbers correspond to the different pieces via the aliasing (L,J,S,Z,I,T,O) <~> (0,1,2,3,4,5,6).
 If those letters confuse you, you might want to check out https://tetris.fandom.com/wiki/Tetromino